RhetTbull/osxmetadata/README.md

 Installs command line tool called osxmetadata.
 This is not full replacement for ```mdls``` and ```xattr``` commands but provides a simple interface to view/edit metadata supported by osxmetadata

-Currently, only supports reading/writing tags and export to text or JSON.
+Currently, only supports reading/writing tags and Finder comments and export to text or JSON.
 I will add additional metadata as well as import from JSON in the future.

 ```
 usage: osxmetadata [-h] [-v] [-j] [-q] [--noprogress] [--force] [-o OUTFILE]